 The design concepts of kilns will be studied.
 A study will be made of kiln construction materials, heat sources, types of kilns, kiln furniture, and site selection.
 Either prototype kilns or an actual kiln will be constructed by the class.
-Safety will be stressed during all phases of construction and use.
+Safety will be stressed during all phases of Prerequisite: none